Young WisdomAdvice From Youth

 - What current events do students feel are important to bring in to our lessons, and what ideas can they share for an activity that might help bring this into the curriculum?

-- What lets you know that a teacher is being patient with you, or another student?
+- What lets youth know that a teacher is being patient with them, or another student?

 Lastly, thank you to the youth and their teachers for being who you are!
 We learn so much by coming together across generations, and when we center the needs, ideas and strengths of our students to the best of our abilities.

 Have a lot of patience with us.
 Take it slow.
 Learning new content online takes longer than in-person.

 Use games and icebreakers often.
 This helps the students feel more comfortable with each other.

 It’s okay to wonder how you might come across, and to speak your mind at the same time.